How to get a Virginia Driver's License

 All applicants need to be familiar with the Virginia Driver's Manual.
 Think you know the material?
 Take our DMV practice test now and test your driving knowledge.

-If this is your first driver's license and you are under 19, you will need to apply for a Virginia learners permit which requires a vision test and a written exam on traffic signs, motor vehicle laws and safe driving techniques.
+If this is your first driver's license and you are between the ages of 15 years 6 months and 19, you will need to apply for a Virginia learners permit which requires a vision test and a written exam on traffic signs, motor vehicle laws and safe driving techniques.

 If you are age 19 or older, you must provide proof of successful completion of a state-approved driver education program or you must have held a learner's permit at least 30 days before taking the road skills test.